covcom/304CEM/README.md

 ## 1.7 Updating the Cloud Server

-Finally, before starting the labs you should ensure that the required packages are installed on your cloud server.
+Finally, before starting the labs you should ensure that any unnecessary packages are removed on your cloud server.
 This is running **Ubuntu** and so we can use the built-in _package manager_ (apt) for this.
 Cloud 9 comes with several languages pre-installed (PHP, Python and Java).
 Lets search for any packages linked to these three languages.
 ```
 dpkg --get-selections | grep php
 dpkg --get-selections | grep python
 pkg --get-selections | grep jre
 ```
-We should now remove the software we don't need.
+We should now remove the software we _don't_ need.
 This will both increase the space available on the disk and also increase the server performance. _Autoremove_ removes any packages no longer required and cleans up the server.
 ```
 sudo apt-get remove php5 python3 openjdk-7-jre
 sudo apt-get autoremove